HDMS Dannebrog: Description after conversion

 Dannebrog was 214 ft 10 in long between perpendiculars, had a beam of 50 ft 10 in and a draft of 23 ft 3 in.
 The ship displaced 3057 LT.
 She had a single steam engine that drove her propeller.
 The engine, built by Baumgarten & Burmeister, produced a total of 1150 ihp which gave the ship a speed of 8 kn.
 For long-distance travel, Dannebrog retained her three masts and was barque rigged.
 Her crew numbered 350 officers and crewmen.

 Sources disagree about the ship's armament; naval historians Paul Silverstone and Robert Gardiner say that she had sixteen 60-pounder guns, but Johnny E. Balsved shows her with a dozen 60-pounder, 88-cwt., guns, two 60-pounder, 150-cwt. guns, and three 18-pounder guns immediately after her conversion.
-All of which were rifled muzzle-loading (RML) guns.
+All of these were rifled muzzle-loading (RML) guns.
 Balsved then shows that she was rearmed with six 60-pounder, 150-cwt. and eight 24-pounder guns, all RMLs, after 1865 while Silverstone gives her a later armament of six 8 in and ten 6 in RML guns.
 Dannebrog had a wrought-iron waterline armor belt 4.5 in thick and her battery was protected by armor plates of the same thickness.